- Senior Director

 - Litigation Support & Consulting Services

-An expert in the use of litigation technology, Scott is one of Australia’s most experienced Ringtail experts.
+Scott is an expert in the use of litigation technology and is one of Australia’s most experienced Ringtail and Relativity experts.
 He specialises in electronic discovery and review management with a special focus on technology-assisted review, native file processing, document review technologies and Managed Services.

 Scott has over 24 years’ experience in legal and technology markets, working with client teams to identify the best use of technology for their unique litigation, arbitration and investigative needs.

 Scott has previously worked at two Australian top tier law firms and later as the Manager of eDiscovery and Data Centre services with a leading eDiscovery services company, where he managed complex and high-profile multi-party, multi-jurisdictional litigation proceedings, arbitrations and investigations.
 Prior to joining FTI Consulting, Scott worked for a top tier international law firm where he led the development and implementation of a firm wide approach to electronic litigation.